jlstrater/gr8data/README.md

 ####/companies/$companyId/stats

-stats for the company queried
+stats for the company specified by id

     {
       "company": "Object Partners, Inc.",